MiketheChap/worldwidestew/content/blog/2023-06-03-soft-landings.md

 summary: "Sometimes our beliefs - our certainties - come crashing down around us.
 How we weather those storms is dependent on the people..."
 draft: false
 ---
 Though thankfully very rare, sometimes during a flight, the engine stalls or the flaps stop working.
-Pilots of all planes train for these kinds of emergencies: stalls, problems with the flaps, bird strikes, instrument failures, and many others.
+All pilots train for emergencies: stalls, problems with the flaps, bird strikes, instrument failures, and many others.

 Similarly, our beliefs - our certainties - sometimes come crashing down around us.
 How we weather those storms is dependent on people who give us *soft landings*.